 Even with only 44km of road here will it take you quite a bit of time to travel around this part of the island due to the poor road condition, and with very limited public transportation options in Sao Tome, are you far best of with renting your own vehicle to discover this part of the Island.

-This northern coast is mostly home to small fishing villages and beaches, but also here are some old abandoned plantation from the Portuguese area.
+This northern coast is mostly home to small fishing villages and beaches, but also here are some old abandoned plantations from the Portuguese area.

 Neves was a port for Norwegian whale fishing companies up until the late 1950s with up to 100whales being killed in the waters around Sao Tome & Principe every year.
 As a Norwegian did I try to find remains for this part of history around Neves, but without any luck.

-After Santa Catarina does the road continue for another 10minutes onto a dirt track, here nothing to see here, but if you have a guide can you do the two day Volta a Ilha hike from here down to Porto Alegre on the southern part of the island, this is the most remote part of Sao Tome & Principe.
-I would love to do this hike if I’m back here.
+After Santa Catarina does the road continue for another 10minutes onto a dirt track; here nothing to see here, but if you have a guide can you do the two day Volta an Ilha hike from there down to Porto Alegre on the southern part of the island, this is the most remote part of Sao Tome & Principe.
+I will love to do this hike if I’m back here.

 Monte Cafe is home to the best restaurant in the country, the Alei Coffee Shop Restaurant; I stopped here for lunch during the rainstorm.

 São Nicolau Waterfall is a favourite among locals to have a swim and relax away from the heat.
-Since this part of the island is located on a higher elevation then the capital so is a lot “cooler” up here, so it´s common for locals to come up here during the warmest period of the day.
+Since this part of the island is located on a higher elevation than the capital, so is a lot “cooler” up here, so it´s common for locals to come up here during the warmest period of the day.